wellyshen/react-cool-img/CONTRIBUTING.md

 ## Pull Request Process

-1. Fork the repository and create your branch from `master`.
+1. Fork the repository and create your branch from `master`
-2. Run `yarn` in the repository root.
+2. Run `yarn` in the repository root
-3. If you’ve fixed a bug or added code that should be tested, add tests!
+3. If you’ve fixed a bug or added code that should be tested
-4. Ensure the test suite passes by running `yarn test`.
+4. Ensure the test suite passes by running `yarn test`
-5. Update the [README.md](https://github.com/wellyshen/react-cool-img/blob/master/CHANGELOG.md) with details of changes to the interface.
+5. Update the [README.md](https://github.com/wellyshen/react-cool-img/blob/master/CHANGELOG.md) with details of changes to the interface
-6. Update the [demo example](https://github.com/wellyshen/react-cool-img/tree/master/src/App) if needed.
+6. Update the [demo example](https://github.com/wellyshen/react-cool-img/tree/master/src/App) if needed
-7. Format your code with [Prettier](https://github.com/prettier/prettier).
+7. Format your code with [Prettier](https://github.com/prettier/prettier)
-8. Make sure your code lints by running `yarn lint`.
+8. Make sure your code lints by running `yarn lint`
-9. Make sure your code passes type check by running `yarn type-check`.
+9. Make sure your code passes type check by running `yarn type-check`

 ## Development Workflow

 After cloning React Cool Img, run `yarn` to fetch its dependencies.
 Then, you can run several commands:

 - `yarn dev` runs the [example app](https://github.com/wellyshen/react-cool-img/tree/master/src/App) as your development environment at `localhost:10001`.
-Support live reloading.
+Support live reloading
-- `yarn lint:code` lints all `.js` and `.tsx?` files.
+- `yarn lint:code` lints all `.js` and `.tsx?` files
-- `yarn lint:style` lints all `.css` and `.tsx?` (for [emotion](https://emotion.sh)) files.
+- `yarn lint:style` lints all `.css` and `.tsx?` (for [emotion](https://emotion.sh)) files
-- `yarn lint` lints both `code` and `style`.
+- `yarn lint` lints both `code` and `style`
-- `yarn type-check` runs the [Typescript](https://www.typescriptlang.org) typechecks.
+- `yarn type-check` runs the [Typescript](https://www.typescriptlang.org) typechecks
-- `yarn type-check:watch` runs an interactive typechecks watcher (helpful in development).
+- `yarn type-check:watch` runs an interactive typechecks watcher (helpful in development)
-- `yarn test` runs the complete test suite.
+- `yarn test` runs the complete test suite
-- `yarn test:watch` runs an interactive test watcher (helpful in development).
+- `yarn test:watch` runs an interactive test watcher (helpful in development)
-- `yarn test:cov` runs the complete test suite with coverage report.
+- `yarn test:cov` runs the complete test suite with coverage report
-- `yarn test:update` updates the [Jest snapshots](https://github.com/wellyshen/react-cool-img/tree/master/test/__snapshots__).
+- `yarn test:update` updates the [Jest snapshots](https://github.com/wellyshen/react-cool-img/tree/master/test/__snapshots__)
-- `yarn build:example` creates an `example` folder with all the static files.
+- `yarn build:example` creates an `example` folder with all the static files
 - `yarn build:lib` creates a `lib` folder with package builds (`CJS` & `ESM`) and type definition file.
-You can test the package locally via [yarn link](https://yarnpkg.com/lang/en/docs/cli/link).
+You can test the package locally via [yarn link](https://yarnpkg.com/lang/en/docs/cli/link)
-- `yarn build` creates both `example` and `lib`.
+- `yarn build` creates both `example` and `lib`
-- `yarn clean:dev` deletes the `src/.dev` build folder.
+- `yarn clean:dev` deletes the `src/.dev` build folder
-- `yarn clean:example` deletes the `example` build folder.
+- `yarn clean:example` deletes the `example` build folder
-- `yarn clean:lib` deletes the `lib` build folder.
+- `yarn clean:lib` deletes the `lib` build folder
-- `yarn clean:cov` deletes the `coverage` report folder.
+- `yarn clean:cov` deletes the `coverage` report folder
-- `yarn clean` deletes all the build/coverage folders.
+- `yarn clean` deletes all the build/coverage folders

 ## Style Guide